 Leaves.

 Vacation Leave.
 Faculty members on academic year appointments are not eligible for vacation leave.
 Full-time faculty members on calendar year appointments shall accrue 6.76 hours of vacation time each two-week pay period, and librarians shall accrue 6.34 hours of vacation time each two-week period, in both cases not to exceed 22 days per year.
 For part-time faculty members and librarians with appointments of 50% time or more, this accrual shall be pro-rated based on percentage and length of appointment.
 Faculty members and librarians with appointments of less than 50% time are not eligible for vacation leave.
 No vacation leave shall be accrued while a faculty member or librarian is on leave without pay.
 One additional day a year shall be added to the vacation leave accrual upon the completion of five, ten, and twenty years of service, respectively.
 The Administration will grant vacation leave in the year in which it becomes available, unless in his/her opinion it is impossible or impractical to do so because of work schedules or emergencies.
 Unused vacation leave earned can be carried over for use during the following year, but in no event shall the accrued vacation leave of a faculty member or librarian exceed 64 days.
-For bargaining-unit faculty members, any unused vacation leave that would exceed 64 days shall be forfeited.
-For librarians, any unused vacation leave to exceed 64 days will automatically be converted to paid sick leave.
+For bargaining-unit members, any unused vacation leave that would exceed 64 days shall be forfeited.
 Faculty members and librarians shall request the use of vacation leave in advance, and such requests shall not be unreasonably denied.

 Employees whose services terminated by resignation, by dismissal through no fault or delinquency of their own, by retirement, or by entrance into the defense forces, shall be paid an amount equal to the vacation leave which has been credited but not used by the employee up to the time of separation, provided that no monetary or other allowance has already been made therefore.